g1stavo/heart-failure/README.md

 Application of ML models Logistic Regression, kNN, Decision Tree, Random Forest and Support Vector Machine using a dataset of patients with heart problems.

-Activity from UFSC Machine Learning XXII Summer School.
+Exercise from UFSC Machine Learning XXII Summer School.